|

 general, universal issues through local, specific conditions.
 The

-alienation and inferiority these kids from college town Bloomington,
+alienation and inferiority these kids from the college town Bloomington,

-Indiana feel is connected to the old dichotomy between workers and
+Indiana feel are connected to the old dichotomy between workers and

 relation to the more privileged college students.
 The way to break